 University Computer Lab Policies

 The University Computer Lab located in room S137 at the Business and Aerospace Building is for the use of currently enrolled students, faculty, and staff members.
-To assure
+A valid

-ID card is required to be used (scanned) in the card readers located at each entrance
+MTSU ID card is required to be used (scanned) in the card readers located at each

 enter by going around the scanner will be asked to leave immediately.
 If the individual

 does not leave the lab immediately, the MTSU Police will be called.
 If the police

 are called, an officer will escort the individual out of the lab and issue a written

 Trespass Warning or Dean Citation for failure to obey MTSU policy.

 - Turn cell phones off or set to vibrate.